safenetwork/api.safedev.org/README.md

 # SAFE API Docs

-[SAFE Launcher](https://maidsafe.readme.io/docs/launcher) exposes RESTful API endpoints that apps can use to interact with the SAFE Network.
+[SAFE Launcher](https://maidsafe.readme.io/docs/launcher) exposes a REST API that apps can use to interact with the SAFE Network.

 **[Download SAFE Launcher](https://maidsafe.net/alpha.html)** to use the SAFE API.